rajeshthangaraj1/starkflow/README.md

 docker-compose run django
 ```

-Run the docker compose to create a docker container using below command:
+Run the docker compose to create a docker container using below command

 ```
 docker-compose up